-After finding and attaching your document file, wait until it loads, then press “Fill Out & Sign.”
+After finding and attaching your document file, wait until it loads, and press “Fill Out & Sign.”

 4. Add Your Electronic Signature With the Editor

 After following step three, you’ll be sent to a digital editor.
-This is where you’ll be able to add your e-signature to your document along with other required information.
+This is where you can add your e-signature to your document and other required information.

 Once you’ve completed adding all the appropriate information to your document, press “Send” in the top right corner.
 After doing this, your completed document will be sent to your Signaturely inbox, where you can download it.